FilmViz/filmviz/README.md

 Tool to analize movies and gather data about color, music and rithm, along with other metadata introduced by the user.

+Web to show different visualizations according to the movie database.

 ## Examples

 ### Color analisis